mike0355/k8s-facenet-distributed-training/step4_Distributed_training.md

 * Adding tags to each node.
 * Deploying service YAML file.
+* Add label name to your pod on the pipeline.
+* Use add_node_selector_constraint to specify pod deployed under a specific node.
 * Adding TF_config environment variables to the code.

 ### Adding tags to each node